-The Company’s principal object is to carry on activities which benefit the community and, in particular, to enable music-making, music education and volunteering activities for young people aged 11 – 25, who are socially or financially disadvantaged and lacking in creative opportunities.
+Sound Gallery’s principal objective is to carry on activities which benefit the community and in particular, to enable music-making and training opportunities for young people aged 14-25 who are socially or financially disadvantaged and lacking in creative opportunities.

 Increasing opportunities: organising a range of workshops, creative and technical courses and enrichment programmes for disadvantaged and fragile young people living in and around Exeter.

-Improving Access: helping more local young people to develop skills – personal, social, and vocational – through music-making, especially those whose access to musical opportunities and/or facilities is currently limited due to financial disadvantage, disability or rural isolation.
+Improving Access: helping more local young people to develop personal, social and vocational skills through music-making, especially those whose access to musical opportunities and/or facilities is limited due to financial disadvantage, disability or rural isolation.

 Encouraging positive social interaction: encouraging young people to interact positively with others in order to reach collective targets and common goals.

-Developing, celebrating and promoting young people’s achievements: recognising and celebrating young volunteers’ achievements;referring and recommending local musical talent to key industry agencies, promoters, managers, and the local media; providing opportunities for young people to perform at local high-profile venues.
+Developing, celebrating and promoting young people’s achievements: recognising and celebrating emerging musicians achievements; recommending local musical talent to key industry agencies and music industry professionals (record labels and publishers).

 In furtherance of these objectives, Sound Gallery:

-Provides access to resources, technology, equipment and information to a community of musicians and local young people.
-These include a recording studio run by qualified engineers, rehearsal rooms and a computer suite with cutting edge music technology software.
+Provides access to resources, technology, equipment and expertise to a community of musicians of all ages and abilities including local young people.

 Fosters, develops and promotes new and existing talent through live music showcases.

-Empowers and sustains struggling artists and helps present their work to the music industry and the local community, through live music showcase events and advice sessions.
+Empowers and sustains struggling artists and helps present their work to the music industry and new audiences through live music showcase events, networking events and music industry advice sessions (in assoc. with Integrity Records).

-Provides networking opportunities as stepping stones to further careers, through music industry seminars and demo panels with key industry figures.
+Provides networking opportunities as stepping stones to further careers, through music industry seminars with key industry figures (Analogue to Digital Music Expo).

 Provides a work experience and accessibility programme (SiMPTI and Access to SiMPTI) to help young people gain hands-on experience in a professional recording studio and offers careers advice to those who are interested in pursuing a career in the music industry.
-We aim to have these programmes accredited by nationally recognised exam boards (Edexcel and AQA).
+SIMPTI is accredited by nationally recognised exam board Edexcel.

 Recruits volunteers to help run their music industry events and live music showcases.

-Encourages creativity and innovation through collaboration with a skilled team of experts employed to deliver innovative and exciting projects.
+Encourages creativity and innovation through collaboration with freelancer musicians and music industry professionals employed to deliver innovative and exciting projects (Virtual MainStage and SiMPTI Digital).

 Attracts new audiences and increase community involvement in local music through artistically stimulating and challenging performances and events.